devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 ### Continuous

 Continuous deployment (CD) immediately deploys a version as soon as the automated tests complete.
 This is in contrast to continuous delivery which creates new versions that are usually deployed as part of a schedule or human trigger.
-For continuous deployment to be successful your architecture must automatically alert on any anomalies and have the ability to rollback quickly.
-Otherwise your customers become your quality assurance team and that usually doesn't go very well for very long.
+For continuous deployment to be successful your architecture must automatically alert on any anomalies and have the ability to roll back quickly.
+Otherwise, your customers become your quality assurance team and that usually doesn't go very well for very long.

 ### Serverless